 If you live in Los Angeles, enjoying our year-round great weather might include jogging or relaxing in a nearby park with your children.
 But what started as a pleasant outing can quickly turn into a nightmare if you or a loved one suffer a dog bite.

-California led the nation in insurance claims due to dog bites in 2018.
-Many of those victims suffered serious injuries that required hospitalization.
+California led the nation in insurance claims due to dog bites in 2021.
+Many of those dog bite victims suffered serious injuries that required hospitalization.
 If a person is bitten by a dog while lawfully on someone’s property or in a public place, California Civil Code 3342 gives them the right to sue for their injuries and subsequent medical bills.

 Do I Need a Lawyer if I Was Bitten by a Dog?

 In most cases, yes.
-Being attacked and bitten by a dog is one of the most traumatic events a person can endure.
+Suffering a dog bite attack and being bitten by a dog is one of the most traumatic events a person can endure.
 What may seem like a minor bite can quickly turn serious.
 If the skin has been broken, which is very common, immediate medical attention is crucial.
 This is due to the risk of infection or rabies.
 In more severe attacks, major injuries can occur.
 These include: